Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Simulations

 The one-stage cost is selected to be

 where \(r>0\) is a design parameter.
 This cost captures the trade-off between delay and power consumption: increasing the service rate reduces the queue length but incurs higher instantaneous cost.
-A fixed policy of the form $u(x)=kx$ is used to illustrate the developed theory.

-While the main results have been established only for finite state and action models, most results easily extend to this general setting since all of the SA theory cited has been established for a general state space Markov chain $\bfPhi$ in the recursion \eqref{e:SA}.
+While the main results in this paper have been established only for finite state and action models, most results easily extend to this general setting since all of the SA theory cited has been established for a general state space Markov chain $\bfPhi$ in the recursion \eqref{e:SA}.

-In the simulations, $\{A_k\}$ is chosen to be i.i.d.\ with a Gamma distribution having mean $5$ and variance $10$, and $r=10$.
-We adopt a linear function approximation architecture to approximate the state-action value function using the basis vector
+Our goal is to estimate the fixed policy Q-function with policy $u(x)=\kappa x$ with $0<\kappa <1$; The value $\kappa = 0.5$ was used in numerical experiments, $\{A_k\}$ was chosen to be i.i.d.\ with a Gamma distribution having mean $5$ and variance $10$, and $r=10$ was used to define the cost function \eqref{e:sscost}.

+\notes{Big changes:} We adopt a linear function approximation architecture to approximate the state-action value function using the 4-dimensional basis $\psi(x,u) = [c(x,u) ; \, x^{3/2} ; \, -(1+\sqrt{x})u ;\, 1- {u}/{\sqrt{x+1}}]$. \notes{Note Matlab notation using semicolons for vectors} The basis is motivated by an approximation of $Q^\star $, devised through two steps.
+First, \eqref{e:QandPoisson} admits the extension $Q^\star(x,u) = H^\star(x,u) + \eta^*/(1-\disc) + o(1-\disc)$ in which $\eta^*$ is the optimal average cost, and $H^\star$ is the relative value function solving the average cost optimality equations.
+Approximation theory based on a fluid model reveals that $H^\star$ grows as $x^{3/2}$ for large $x>0$.
+For the linear policy under consideration, the fixed policy Q-function grows as $x^2$ rather than $x^{3/2}$; however, we do not expect to obtain a tight approximation uniformly over $\zstate $, so we opt for a basis similar to what has been used in prior work.